 - Bank statement in the name of the sponsor only.
 A monthly statement of balances and deposits.
 Letters from bank officials will not be accepted.

 - WARNING #3 The income of a company is not the personal income of the owner of the business and will not be accepted as proof of income.
 The owner/sponsor must still provide proof of personal income.

 - WARNING #4 If a bank statement is in the name of more than one person, each individual must submit an affidavit of support.

 - WARNING #5 We cannot accept bank statements that do not specify monthly balances and deposits.

-- Sponsor's Affidavit and proof of free room and board
+- Sponsor's Affidavit and proof of free housing and meals

 - Proof of Income: Any of the following with most recent pay stub: Income tax returns or receipts; Pay stubs for the last six months; Bank/Investment statements for the last six months